slobanwala1/python-challenge/README.md

     E) The winner of the election based on popular vote.

 Time it takes to run the script is ~5 seconds.

-*Note** My Python Scripts are in:
+*Note* My Python Scripts are in:

 [my_submission](https://github.com/slobanwala1/python-challenge/tree/main/my_submission) folder.
-Here's the link for [PyBank](https://github.com/slobanwala1/python-challenge/tree/main/my_submission/PyBank) and [PyPoll](https://github.com/slobanwala1/python-challenge/tree/main/my_submission/PyPoll) .
+Here's the link for [PyBank](https://github.com/slobanwala1/python-challenge/tree/main/my_submission/PyBank) and [PyPoll](https://github.com/slobanwala1/python-challenge/tree/main/my_submission/PyPoll)